-In 1990 it was decided that there was enough playing talent to support another Sydney Region and as such boundaries were redrawn.
+In 1990 it was decided that there was enough playing talent to support another Sydney region and as such boundaries were redrawn.
 North of the Parramatta River was now Region 9, with aqua, turquoise and black uniform.
-Brett Gillard designed the Region 9 logo which was incorporated inside the figure 9.
+Brett Gillard (Scorpions Life Member) designed the Region 9 logo which was incorporated inside the figure 9.
 It included an aboriginal holding a spear, infrastructure buildings and a Manly ferry and famous Manly pines.
-Directors of Region 9 included Gary Croft, Peter Casey and Brett Gillard.
+Directors of Region 9 included Gary Croft (Scorpions Life Member), Peter Casey and Brett Gillard.
 Between the Parramatta and Cooks River was Region 8 (still maintaining a red and yellow uniform with a change to orange and grey in 1992).
 South of the Cooks River was Region 7 still with a navy and white uniform.

-In 1997 the first “Scorpion” appeared on the Region 9 jersey at the NSW Regionals in Newcastle.
+In 1997 the first “Scorpion” appeared on the Region 9 jersey at the NSW Regional event held in Newcastle.
 At that time the playing colours were changed to a green and white playing top with black shorts and a lone black Scorpion on the playing shirt.

-Success was immediate for the Scorpions with the Men’s Open team winning the first 4 titles in a row – led by the champion and Hall of Famer Mark “Bus” Boland.
-The Mixed Open team also had some early success at this new National level, with Tony Eltakchi and David Cheung representing.
-The Senior Divisions were introduced in 1998 and once again Scorpions were had instant success.
-In those early days the Opens were played at the start of the tournament and then the Seniors at the back end of the week.
-A small number of players played both Opens & Seniors including Tony Eltakchi and David Cheung which totalled about 6-7 days of touch.
+Success at the NTL was immediate for the Scorpions with the Men’s Open team winning the first 4 titles in a row – led by the champion and Hall of Famer Mark “Bus” Boland.
+The Mixed Open also had some early success at this new national level, with Tony Eltakchi and David Cheung representing.
+The Senior divisions were introduced in 1998 and once again Scorpions had instant success.
+The 1998 NTL was also held in October with the competition run as two separate competitions, the Open divisions and the Seniors divisions.
+A small number of players played both Open and Seniors including Tony Eltakchi and David Cheung which equated to 6-7 days of touch football.

 The National Touch League did see a major format change in 2011 with the introduction of the Elite 8 Series.
-The Elite 8 is played in both the Men’s and Women’s Opens divisions with eight new standalone permits taking the place of the NTL Opens divisions (with only Mixed Opens remaining).
-Around the same time saw the introduction of the male and female T-League divisions which replaced the 20’s division.
-These divisions allow for up to six over 20 aged players, the rest needing to be younger players.
-Initially the feasibility and success of the division was questioned, however each year it has gone from strength to strength and now is an excellent pathway for junior players from NTL to Elite 8.
+The Elite 8 was played in both the Men’s and Women’s Open divisions with eight new standalone permits taking the place of the NTL Open divisions (with only Mixed Open remaining).
+Around the same time saw the introduction of the male and female T-League divisions which replaced the under-20s divisions.
+T-League divisions allowed for up to six over 20 years of age players, the rest needing to be younger players.
+Initially the feasibility and success of the division was questioned, however each year it grew in strength and was eventually embraced as an excellent pathway for junior players from NTL to Elite 8.